jvanasco/pyramid_sqlassist/README.md

 * the engine status for the active request (initialized, started, ended)
 * the engines configured for the application and available to the request

 The panel is intended to help debug issues with connections - though there should be none.

 # TODO:

 * debugtoolbar: show id information for the underlying connections and connection pool to help troubleshoot potential forking issues

 # Notes

-* PYTHONOPTIMIZE.  all logging functions are nested under `if __debug__:` statements; they can be compiled away during production
+* `PYTHONOPTIMIZE`.
+All logging functions are nested under `if __debug__:` statements; they can be compiled away during production

 # Thanks